tonysolo/ghg/MvvmLight1/README.md

 ## Images ##

 There are mobile device scanner applications that could be used for recording hand-written notes and copying documents.
-These and other images will be compressed and stored as block blobs in the region container they will be automatically named and referenced in the patient's data.
+These and other images will be compressed and stored as unstructured data in block blobs in the region container they will be automatically named and referenced in the patient's data.